- Google Chrome

 To mention: keybase.

-diodon (ubuntu unity) and CopyQ (every desktop) seem most popular.
+diodon (ubuntu unity, therefore obsolete) and CopyQ (every desktop) seem most popular.

 sudo apt-get install diodon